 For regular pickups we have two types of e-waste collection receptacle; the e-crate and the e-pallet.

 The e-crate is a 0.05 cubic metre plastic crate (pictured to the right).
-It is suitable for a wide range of smaller e-waste items and is aimed at small to medium sized businesses.
+It is suitable for a wide range of smaller e-waste items and is aimed at medium to large scale businesses.

 The e-pallet is a one cubic metre pellet for large volumes of e-waste or for bulky items.
 It is suited to large IT companies and for buildings with a shared recycling service.

 For one off consignments of e-waste contact us for pricing and procedures.

 A collection receptacle is delivered to you and is filled by your organisation with e-waste items.
 When it is full you then contact Ecotech Services to have it collected and to have a replacement empty crate delivered.

 The cost to you will depend on what is placed in the e-crate.
 A price list is supplied to help you estimate the costs or income from the service.

 Why should I recycle my e-waste?

 E-waste is one on the fastest growing sectors of the waste stream.
 Some e-waste contains toxic materials and so it should be collected separately to prevent it from causing pollution.
 All e-waste has recoverable substances (metals, plastics, etc) so rather than being discarded, these substances should be recovered to take the pressure off the mining of finite resources.
 Generally speaking, recycling is less energy intensive than using new materials and is therefore a better for the environment.